graeter-group/sith/doc/modules/bash_rsts_doc/basics.rst

       - <first_argument> Add a label in every output of each bash script by giving it as a first argument.
-      - <second_argument> Add anything in order to have verbose printing in the output. otherwise, the your script will ignore all the verbose.
+      - <second_argument> 'true' in order to have verbose printing in the output.
+        Otherwise, your script will ignore all the verbose.
-      - adjust <text>: add the label and print what <text> in an adjusted column of 80 characters.
+      - adjust <text>: print the label with 4 + marks and <text> in an adjusted column of 80 characters.
+The last line is completed with + marks until have 80 characters.
+      - adjust_text <text>: print what <text> in an adjusted column of 80 characters.
       - verbose <text>: besides of the label, it adds the keyword VERBOSE in to the begining of <text> and print the adjusted text.
       - warning <text>: besides of the label, it adds the keyword WARNING in to the